NHMS Dress Code Policy & Cell Phone/Electronics Policy

 Athletes are allowed to store their athletic bags in a different location during the school day, and they are allowed to pick up their athletic bags following afternoon dismissal.

 Band members who play large instruments are allowed to leave their instrument in the Band room, and they are allowed to pick up the instrument following afternoon dismissal, if needed.

 Consequences for Dress Code Violations

 1. First Offense—Verbal/written warning

 2. Second/Third Offense—Parent contact, discipline referral, and spend the remainder of the day in ISS

 Cell Phone / Use of Electronics Policy

-Students are NOT allowed to use a paging device, cell phone, or any other type of communication device without permission of school staff during the school day.
+Students are NOT allowed to use a paging device, cell phone, smart watch or any other type of communication device without permission of school staff during the school day.